jonnew/Oat/README.md

 - [x] Implement pure intensity based detector (now color conversion, just saturation on raw image)
     - EDIT: This is just a special case of the already implemented H<b>S</b>V detector.
 - [x] Implement position Filter (Kalman is first implementation)
-- [ ] Implement recorder (Position and images?
+- [x] Implement recorder (Position and images?
 Viewer can also record?)
    - Viewer can record snapshots using keystroke.
-True recording would be a side effect.
+True video recording would be to much of a side effect for this component.
    - Recorder will record up to N positions and N video streams.
 Of course, recorders can be paralleled to decrease computation burden on any single instance.
 - [x] Camera configuration should specify frame capture due to digital pulses on a user selected GPIO line or free running.
 - [x] To simplify IPC, clients should copy data in guarded sections.
 This limits the amount of time locks are engaged and likely, esp for cv::mat's make up for the copy in the increased amount of code that can be executed in parallel.